Flight-Free-UK/flight_free_uk_website/source/posts/how-to-travel-by-train.html.markdown

 High speed trains always require an advanced booking, both in the UK and abroad, and you might find some restriction on luggage and bicycles.

-By high speed train it's possible to reach Berlin, Barcelona or Milan in a single day from the UK.
+By high speed train it’s possible to reach Berlin, Barcelona or Milan in a single day from the UK.

 ## Onwards travel by regional train